C&C 27 Association – About Our Site & Forum

 • The corollary to the prohibition on private answers is that you will not write to the Association with questions about your boat; you will be directed to re-read this material.
 Check the site (particularly Black Arts), then search the Forum, using the Search tool listed at the top of the page.

 • Don't be too precise when using the Forum's Search; a more general search will give a greater number of less relevant results but a higher potential for finding what you want – if it's there.
 For instance, searching "anchor locker" won't find "anchor well"; just search "anchor" and you'll find everything we have about anchors, anchor wells and anchoring.
-Seach under "Message" for the broadest results, under "Subject" for a slightly narrower focus.
+Search under the "Message" category for the broadest results, under "Subject" for a slightly narrower focus.
 Since few of us stay precisely on topic, searching "Message" will give you everything we have, at the price of having to read through a few more items that are less relevant.

 • For the sake of your own sanity, you should write your address (when permitted, as in selling or buying items) as "name [at] address.whatever", to reduce the harvesting of your address by spammers.
 True, it won't be a clickable 'mailto' link, but people who are really interested will translate it; anyone who is incapable of substituting the @ symbol should probably stick to boats that fit in his or her bathtub.